-Choosing a Touring Kayak Paddle: A discussion with Olympic Outdoor Center
+Choosing a Paddle for Sea Kayaking: A discussion with Olympic Outdoor Center

 Your Kayak paddle is one of the most important pieces of equipment you will use.
 The average paddler will take around one thousand paddle strokes per mile so it is very important to ensure the paddle you are purchasing will allow you to further enjoy your time on the water with less fatigue.

 Low Angle vs High Angle:

 Step one in the selection process is determining whether you are a low angle or a high angle paddler.
 These terms refer to the angle of the shaft of the paddle in relation to the water.
 To determine which “camp” you are in, next time you are paddling watch to see where your top hand goes.
 If your top hand stays around shoulder height you are utilizing a low angle technique.
 Low angle paddling is very efficient and commonly used when paddlers are covering long distances.
 If your top hand is consistently around eye level you are utilizing a high angle technique.
 High angle paddling uses a powerful stroke that will keep your boat paddling in a straight line a bit better but uses more energy.

 High angle paddling uses a bit more energy but excellent for providing power and excellent when using a wide variety of strokes.
 High angle paddles excel in dynamic paddling environments like the surf zone, tidal rapids, or rock gardens to name a few.
 It is important to identify which “school” you are in because the blade shape for a low angle paddle is dramatically different than that of a high angle paddle.

 Low Angle Blade Shape: These blades are long and narrow and meant to be inserted into the water closer to parallel with the surface of the water.
 Low angle is the most common paddling style, great for maintaining a smooth powerful and efficient stroke.